dshamaeli/My-Emacs/README.md

-Sorry If I write this in English (which is not good enough), But it seems google groups text editor has some problem with bilingual (Persian and English) sentences and miss places some words.
-I also needed a README for my github,so why dont kill two birds with one stone?

-preface:

 If you want to use Emacs to edit your JavaScript files there are some packages which could make it more powerful.
 I will make a linux installation file for it one day, but since then you have to do the labor yourself.
 However even God didnt give Noah a ship for free!!.

 Installation for Ubuntu 14.04: